1261385937/nlohmann_json_reflect/README.md

 <br/>
 <br/>Use this extension, you can nest very complex data structure.
 Std container nest Std container, then nest reflect struct , then nest std container, and so on, layer after layer.
 In one word, It can support any complex data structure which is defined by user.

+## Note
+Structure fields do not need to be forced a one-to-one correspondence with JSON field.
+<br/>If the field is not existed in structure or field,  a default empty value is provided.

 ## Usage
 ```c++
 #include "json_reflect.hpp"